logo

 Corporate actions

-ii is an award-winner for the work it does to encourage shareholder engagement with investment companies, winning the ‘AIC Shareholder Engagement Award' for three consecutive years.
+ii is an award-winner for the work it does to encourage shareholder engagement with investment companies, winning the ‘AIC Shareholder Engagement Award’ for four consecutive years.

 Assuming you want to vote on corporate actions is now the default setting.
 Those customers who don’t want it as their default setting can opt out.